allissadillman/DS-Training-Resources/README.md

 * [R for Data Science](https://r4ds.had.co.nz/): This is an online book that will teach you how to do data science with R: You’ll learn how to get your data into R, get it into the most useful structure, transform it, visualize it and model it.
 In this book, you will find a practicum of skills for data science.

-* [Tidy Tuesday](https://github.com/rfordatascience/tidytuesday): Join the R4DS Online Learning Community in the weekly #TidyTuesday event!
-Every week they post a raw dataset, a chart or article related to that dataset, and ask you to explore the data.
-The goal of TidyTuesday is to apply your R skills, get feedback, explore other’s work, and connect with the greater #RStats community.

 * [Data Carpentry for Biologists](https://datacarpentry.org/semester-biology/nav/getting-started/): This website hosts introductory material for teaching biologists how to interact with data including: data structure, database management systems, and programming for data manipulation, analysis, and visualization.
 Most of the modules use R.

 * [Statistical Methods for Functional Genomics](https://seandavi.github.io/ITR/): This site share materials for the CSHL Statistical Methods for Functional Genomics, which uses R and bioconductor.